 Balance tweaks and bugfixes

-Fixed a large number of floaters, reduced bleeders, corrected miss-aligned statics and script/text bugs.
+Fixed a large number of floaters, reduced clipping meshes, corrected miss-aligned objects and fixed script/text bugs.
 Also tweaked settings, spells, weapons, armor, misc items, merchants etc to make the game more balanced and enjoyable.

 Bugs and other issues

 It's important that you, the players, provide me with feedback and support.
-Without you I might not be able to track down the bugs that's been caused by Morrowind Rebirth.
-You're also very welcome to report issues found in vanilla Morrowind.
+Without you I might not be able to track down bugs introduced by Morrowind Rebirth.
+You're also welcome to report issues found in vanilla Morrowind.
 Post your bug-reports here Moddb.com or send me a personal message.